 Although we do not have a policy with regard to Board members' attendance at our annual meetings of shareholders, all of our directors are encouraged to attend such meetings.
-All of our directors were in attendance at our 2021 Annual Meeting of Shareholders held on April 29, 2021.
+All of our directors except Jeffrey R. Tarr were in attendance at our 2022 Annual Meeting of Shareholders held on April 28, 2022.